sorinpav/address-book/README.md

 The Backend is done with Express.
 Persistent storage is achieved by MongoDB.

-It uses React on the Front-End, and because it is rather small, it's been bootstrapped with `create-react-app`.
+It uses React on the Front-End, and it's been bootstrapped with `create-react-app`.
 In case you want to document yourself about how to start a project in React, here's a [link](https://reactjs.org/docs/create-a-new-react-app.html)

-The project is using the context API since it is considered a small project.
+The project is using the context API.
 For larger projects, I recommend using Redux instead.